thedonutfactory/go-tfhe/README.md

 	fmt.Println("The sum of of x and y: ", z)
 }
 ```

+4a.
+Run the program directly with `go run main.go` or,

+4b.
+Compile the FHE program with `go build -o fhe-add main.go`, which will create the executable file `fhe-add`.

 ### FHE Illustrated - like literally illustrated, with cute gophers